17th century

 William Mayor, London (L. 2799, with his mark), his sale [Mr. Stanley, London, 31 May-3 June 1630, possibly part of lot 362 (as van Dyck)].
 Moses Haughton, London (L. 1874, with his mark).
 Charles A. Loeser, Florence, Italy, bequest; to Fogg Art Museum, 1932.

-Brown ink and gray wash on cream antique laid paper, framing line in black ink
+16th-17th centuryFlemishBlue, green, pink and brown washes and brown ink on cream antique laid paper, framing line in brown ink

 17th centuryFlemishBrown wash, black chalk, and touches of white chalk on blue antique laid paper, framing line in brown ink; verso: brown wash and black and white chalk, framing line in brown ink